-The College of Creative Arts and Design provides an assortment of hands-on and creative training opportunities for students to turn their passion into a career.
+Hospitality, Services and Media Arts provides an assortment of hands-on and creative training opportunities for students to turn their passion into a career.
+At present the college is using synchronous hybrid formats reserving the right to pivot to more in-person classroom work when needed.
+Students are not allowed to work during remote instructional hours.
 Programs include Barbering, Cosmetology, Culinary Arts, Esthetician, Massage Therapy, and Multimedia and Video Production.
 Emily Griffith students sitting for the Cosmetology, Barbering, or Esthetician state exam have a pass rate that equals or exceeds the average rate for the State of Colorado.